a4my/a4my/README.md

   <summary> <b>What I'm currently working on 🔨</b></summary>
   <br/>

-In my spare time I'm building a MERN projects and websites to include on my portfolio and website, and I'm hoping to finish working very soon on the social media app I've recently started building!
+In my spare time I'm building MERN projects and websites to include on my portfolio, and I'm hoping to finish working very soon on the social media app I've recently started building from scratch!

 </details>